 If you write software for a living, eventually someone is going to ask you – “When will you be done?”
 The estimation techniques described in this article can help you answer that question.
 7

 Many people who try Kanban end up doing it all wrong and then blame Kanban for their mistakes.
 This article discusses some common ways Kanban can be misused and how to avoid those mistakes.
 3

 Mattias Jansson, Operations Engineer at Spotify, discusses the adoption of Kanban by the Spotify Operations team and experiences gained during the implementation and use of Kanban.
 1

 This article takes a look at Edward Deming's work and it's applicability to Agile methods.
 2

 Jon Arild Tørresdal takes us on a tour of the new processes that have evolved in the Agile community.
 15

-Elizabeth Keogh looks at how Kanban and Feature Injection can play into Behaviour Driven Development, to work together to help identify the most important software, reduce unnecessary artifacts at each stage of development, and produce the minimum necessary to achieve a vision.
+Elizabeth Keogh suggests how to identify the most important software, reduce unnecessary artifacts at each stage of development, and produce the minimum necessary to achieve a vision.
 15

 Dave West argues that backlogs are an essential element and not "waste" as currently argued by some in the Lean community.
 33